Back Row: Dehner, Weems, Owens, Torbenson, Dreifort

 Ph.D., Arizona State University, 1997

 Now serving as department chair, Jay M. Price directs the Local and Community History Program at Wichita State University.
-His publications include Temples for a Modern God: Religious Architecture in Postwar America from Oxford University Press; Gateways to the Southwest: The Story of Arizona State Parks from the University of Arizona Press, and several local photo histories from Arcadia Publishing including Wichita, 1860-1930 Wichita's Legacy of Flight; and El Dorado!: Legacy of an Oil Boom.
-His work on the El Dorado boom became the basis for a KPTS-produced documentary called "Oil Dorado: Life and Times of an Oil Boom."
-He was a co-author for Wichita’s Lebanese Community, which became the subject of a Sunflower Journeys segment.
-He has been a co-author for Wichita 1930-2000; Kansas: In the Heart of Tornado Alley; and African Americans of Wichita.
-His recent projects include a history of Bel Aire, Kansas; a study of rock bands of Wichita; ethnic entrepreneurship in Wichita; and a graphic novel that tells the story of the community through the eyes of a longhorn named Luke.
-He is a member of the local Chisholm Trail 150th committee and is also a guest speaker for KMUW's Past and Present Series.
+His publications include Temples for a Modern God: Religious Architecture in Postwar America; Gateways to the Southwest: The Story of Arizona State Parks, and several local photo histories from Arcadia Publishing.
+His recent projects include a study ethnic entrepreneurship in Wichita; a graphic novel that tells the story of the community through the eyes of a longhorn named Luke, and a larger study of the local Latino community.

 Craig L. Torbenson: firstname.lastname@example.org 978-7795